Homemade Vanilla Steamer Recipe (Starbucks Copycat)

 Copy Cat Starbucks Vanilla Steamer

-A much more low-tech method: Put your warm Vanilla Steamer in a big, heat-safe glass jar, close it tightly with a lid, wrap it in a kitchen towel, and shake vigorously before pouring it into a mug.
+A much more low-tech method: Put your warm Vanilla Steamer in a big, heat-safe glass jar like a mason jar.
+Close it tightly with a lid, wrap it in a kitchen towel, and shake vigorously before pouring it into a mug.

 Take your Vanilla Steamer to the next level with a dollop of real whipped cream and some sprinkles.
 (Then high-five yourself for saving a bunch of money.)